The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Introduction

 An important parallel development to that of the devices themselves, is in how they interconnect.
 The current and future progress of quantum communication networks \cite{QuantumRepeaters, QuantumNetworkBook, QuantumInternetArrived, Satellite, DiamondNetwork, NetworkEntanglement, QKD307km, 2000kmFibre, QKDreview,cacciapuoti2019quantum} aims to create a global quantum internet of networked quantum computers \cite{QuantumInternetAlliance, Roadmap}, with the attendant benefits in communication and cryptography.
 Current implementations of such networks largely focus on protocols for quantum key distribution, however a variety of other significant applications appear to be feasible in the near-term, including distributed quantum computation \cite{EfficientDistributedQuantum, DistributedQuantum}, quantum position verification \cite{QuantumPositionVerification}, and blind quantum computation \cite{fitzsimons2017private}.

-With the increasing sophistication of quantum networks, a full description using the usual quantum formalism becomes intractable.
-Consequently, other formalisms are being developed that allow for the description of the relevant parts of complex networks whilst remaining numerically and analytically manageable.
-One particularly promising such formalism represents networks as \textit{quantum causal models} \cite{allen2017quantum, costa2016quantum, barrett2019quantum}, in which the connectivity of the the network is faithfully represented but the nodes are freely described by any quantum device.
-This allows for investigating the statistics of the network under varying quantum protocols at the nodes.
-The quantum causal modelling formalism is a quantum generalisation of the sub-field of statistics and machine learning known as (classical) causal modelling, which has been successfully applied to modelling complex systems in various classical domains, such as medicine, social science, and engineering \cite{pearl2009causality, spirtes2000causation}.
+With the increasing sophistication of quantum networks, a full description of the underlying physical systems and dynamics quickly becomes intractable.
+In many cases, a quantum information-theoretic description is both expressive enough to capture the relevant characteristics of the network and manageable enough to make progress on questions surrounding verification and functionality.
+Since quantum networks consist of a number of communication channels connecting different nodes, it is natural to consider their information-theoretic description as a concatenation of quantum channels connecting different Hilbert spaces.
+The results operators are commonly referred to as \textit{quantum combs} \cite{chiribella2009theoretical,chiribella2008quantum}.

-One key object of study in the quantum causal networks literature \cite{chiribella2009theoretical,chiribella2008quantum} is known as a \textit{quantum comb}.
-Quantum combs naturally model multi-round quantum communication protocols, and can be understood as a concatenation of quantum channels where some information may be input and output from the comb at each time-step and some may remain within the comb (and inaccessible) between time-steps.
-These combs are represented by operators acting on the input and output spaces only, which constitutes a distinct advantage of their use: any forwarding of information between time-steps is modelled by an operator of the same size.
-As such, they can model arbitrary sequential interactions with a quantum environment, and have consequently become a fruitful tool to describe e.g. non-Markovian noise \cite{pollock2018non}.
+Just as density matrices and quantum operators are versatile representations of quantum states and single time-step quantum dynamics respectively \cite{nielsen_chuang_2010}, quantum combs are a widely applicable representation of dynamics that occur over multiple time-steps especially in the presence of correlations with an environment.
+They are represented by operators acting on the Hilbert spaces corresponding to controllable systems only, which constitutes a distinct advantage of their use: any forwarding of information between systems mediated by the environment is modelled by an operator of the same size.
+Accordingly, quantum combs have become a fruitful tool to describe e.g., non-Markovian noise in quantum systems \cite{pollock2018non} and multi-round quantum information processing protocols \cite{chiribella2009theoretical,chiribella2008quantum}.